When you get right down to it business is mostly about successful collaboration.

 - Get agreements, systems, and processes in place.
 You must have a solid agreement between you and your partner to dictate procedures should things unravel.
 Systems and cohesive processes for onboarding, training, reviews, etc. will also help ensure the program runs fluidly.

-For example, my organization provides strategic marketing consulting, but every one of our clients needs help with their online presence.
-In order for us to succeed we have to develop partnerships with organizations that can deliver online marketing help in the manner we prescribe.
+For example, my organization provides marketing strategy consulting, but every one of our clients needs help with their online presence.
+In order for us to succeed we have to develop partnerships with individuals and organizations that can deliver online marketing help in the manner we prescribe.

 For partners to achieve success, you have to get them—and keep them—engaged.
 And the best way to do that from the start is to empower them with the knowledge, tools, and resources in your sales and marketing arsenal.